Army Ranger Wing: Name and motto

-The unit's official name is Sciathán Fianóglach an Airm in the Irish language which translates into English as "Army Ranger Wing".
+The unit's official name in the Irish language is Sciathán Fianóglach an Airm.
 Fianóglach (representing "Ranger") is an amalgamation of two Irish words.
-Fiann is closest to the word "warrior", and refers to the ancient band of warriors known as Na Fianna in Irish mythology. Óglach literally means "young soldier", and is often translated as '"volunteer".
-Use in this context refers to the name of the Defence Forces in Irish: Óglaigh na hÉireann ("Irish Volunteers").
-Na Fianna were purportedly expert warriors, so the addition of the word Fiann before Óglaigh denotes an elite element to the unit.
+Fiann means a roving warrior-hunter, usually used in the context of na Fianna, the legendary warrior-bands of Fionn mac Cumhaill from Irish mythology. Óglach literally means a young man or warrior, and is often translated in the Irish military context as volunteer (compare the official name of the Defence Forces in Irish, Óglaigh na hÉireann, which implies continuity with the Irish Volunteers).
 The shoulder flash insignia of the unit uses Fianóglach.

-The motto of the Army Ranger Wing is taken from an old Fianna poem, in Irish it is: "Glaine ár gcroí, Neart ár ngéag, Agus beart de réir ár mbriathar", which translates as: "The purity of our hearts, the strength of our limbs and our commitment to our promise".
+The motto of the Army Ranger Wing is taken from an old Fianna poem: Glaine ár gcroí, Neart ár ngéag, Agus beart de réir ár mbriatha, which translates as: "The purity of our hearts, the strength of our limbs and our commitment to our promise".